isomerpages/isomerpages-govtech/media/technews/_posts/2017-10-16-an-open-mind-on-open-government-data.md

 The competition saw some 82 teams from tertiary institutions create interesting data visualisations based on open government datasets, which is a hopeful sign that many of us are getting the hang of working with datasets.

----

-If you are interested in learning more about how Singapore and other countries manage OGD, do download the [‘Open Government Data: Assessing demand around the world’ report](https://eiuperspectives.economist.com/strategy-leadership/open-government-data-assessing-demand-around-world).